 The importance of human resources

-The typical tasks a human resources specialist takes on include managing the recruitment and hiring processes, training personnel, staying up to date on labor law compliance, and ensuring the workplace is running efficiently.
-HR specialists also generally deal with employee pay and benefits packages, as well as working conditions.
+A human resource specialist’s typical tasks include managing the recruitment and hiring processes, training personnel, staying up-to-date on business labor law compliance, and ensuring the workplace is running efficiently.
+HR specialists also generally deal with employee pay, benefits packages, and working conditions.
 Of course, they also deal with employee complaints or disciplinary situations.
 The central theme that connects these tasks is that the HR specialist acts as a link between the employer and the employee, and as a mediator who prevents or resolves workplace issues.

-“It’s really hard as a business owner to put ourselves in the employees’ shoes,” said Steve Kurniawan, a content specialist and growth strategist with Nine Peaks Media.
+“It’s really hard as a business owner to put ourselves in the employees’ shoes,” said Steve Kurniawan, content specialist and growth strategist at Nine Peaks Media.
 “We mainly think from the perspective of how to grow the business – increasing revenue [and] winning markets – while the employees think about their promotions, their personal struggles.
 HR managers, on the other hand, will think as an employee and can better relate to the employees’ requests and needs.”

-Knowing the right time to hire a human resources manager
+The right time to hire a human resources manager

 When business roles start to become specialized

 “When a business is small, it is normal for everyone to be in ‘all hands on deck’ mode all the time,” said Jordan Brannon, president and COO of Coalition Technologies.
-“However, with any successful business, there is a point to be reached when you’re no longer so tight on cash and manpower that you cannot afford for your employees to specialize in their departments.
+“However, with any successful business, there is a point to be reached when you’re no longer so tight on cash and [staffing] that you cannot afford for your employees to specialize in their departments.
 At that point, it is time to hire a human resources person.”

 When the business grows to a certain number of employees